 So here’s the methodology, timeline, schedule, whatever you want to call it.

 Step #1 – go to the ISC2 website http://www.isc2.org/ and get the listing of the CISSP examinations for your location.
 If you are going to be taking the CBT version via PearsonVue, then pick an exam date that is immediately after the bootcamp.
-Leave this up on the screen and open a second browser window and look at the InfoSec website http://www.infosecinstitute.com/courses/cissp_bootcamp_training.html
+Leave this up on the screen and open a second browser window and look at the InfoSec website for details on how you can earn your CISSP certification http://www.infosecinstitute.com/courses/cissp_bootcamp_training.html

 Step #2 – select a CISSP boot camp course that is at least 60 days in the future and select an examination date that is immediately after the boot camp (this may not always be possible, it just means you’ll have to fit my timeline described below into a smaller timeframe).
 By immediate I mean the very next day.
 Typically the boot camp runs for 7 days with day 7 being the examination.